 Our Consolidated Financial Statements are presented in U.S. dollars.
 In general, the functional currency of our subsidiaries is the local currency.
 For each subsidiary, assets and liabilities denominated in foreign currencies are translated into U.S dollars at the exchange rates in effect at the balance sheet dates and revenues and expenses are translated at the average exchange rates prevailing during the month of the transaction.
 Therefore, increases or decreases in the value of the U.S. dollar against other major currencies affect our net operating revenues, operating income and the value of balance sheet items denominated in foreign currencies.
 In addition, unexpected and dramatic devaluations of currencies in developing, as well as developed, markets could negatively affect our revenues from, and the value of the assets located in, those markets.
-Transactional foreign currency gains (losses) included in the Consolidated Statements of Income under the line item "Other income (expense) net" for Fiscal 2019, Fiscal 2018 and Fiscal 2017 were §(4.3) million, \$4.8 million, and \$3.1 million, respectively.
-While we use derivative financial instruments to attempt to reduce our net exposure to currency exchange rate fluctuations, fluctuations in foreign currency exchange rates, particularly the strengthening of the U.S. dollar against major currencies of large developing countries, could continue to materially affect our financial results.
-These risks and their potential impacts may be exacerbated by Brexit and any policy changes, including those resulting from trade and tariff disputes.
-See "-The vote by the United Kingdom to leave the European Union (EU) could adversely affect us."
+Transactional foreign currency gains (losses) included in the Consolidated Statements of Income under the line item "Other income (expense) net" for Fiscal 2020, Fiscal 2019 and Fiscal 2018 were \$(4.2) million, \$(4.3) million, and \$4.8 million, respectively.
+While we use derivative financial instruments to attempt to reduce our net exposure to currency exchange rate fluctuations, fluctuations in foreign currency exchange rates, particularly the strengthening of the U.S. dollar against major currencies or the currencies of large developing countries, could continue to materially affect our financial results.
+These risks and their potential impacts may be exacerbated by the ongoing COVID-19 pandemic, Brexit, as defined below, and any policy changes, including those resulting from trade and tariff disputes.
+See "-The COVID-19 pandemic is expected to negatively affect our business, operations and financial performance" and "-The vote by the United Kingdom to leave the European Union (EU) could adversely affect us".